 1) Conway Stewart Westminster Teal Pen — $1,800

-This beauty is crusted in teal colored enamel and styled with Gothic engraving on the barrel and cap.
-And if the design seems oh-so-veddy-British, it’s because the pen also features tiny oak leaves, a symbol of jolly olde England.
+This intricately engraved Gothic beauty features tiny oak leaves, a symbol of jolly olde England.
 You can choose between convenient ball points or old-school fountain pens – either edition will set you back a cool $1,800 bucks.
 Pocket change for a high-roller like you, right?

 2) Graf von Faber-Castel Pen — $2,000

-With a name like Graf von Faber-Caster, you just knew that there was gold involved with these pens.
-The nib is hand formed in 18-carat gold.
-The barrel is carved from aromatic sandalwood.
-The pen is presented in a wooden case, a brochure for the lucky purchaser or recipient, and a tidy $2,000 price tag.
+With a name like Graf von Faber-Caster, there had to be gold in these pens.
+The nib is 18-carat gold, and the barrel is aromatic sandalwood.
+The pen is sold with a wooden case, a brochure for the lucky recipient, and a tidy $2,000 price tag.

 3) The Caran d’Ache “1010″ Fountain Pen — $19,000

 The inspiration for the name is simple: 10 minutes after 10 o’clock.
 This pen has the works.
 It is crafted from rhodium-plated silver and features a clip that resembles a wristwatch.
-This limited edition model was created to honor the world-renowned Swiss watch making industry.
-Just to ensure that no one misses the intended tribute, the pen also features replicas of watch movements on the barrel that include rubies and a sapphire dome.
+This limited edition model honors the world-renowned Swiss watch making industry.
+The pen also features ticking, turning replicas of watch gears on the barrel, studded with rubies and sapphires.
 A mere $19,000 will make it yours.

 4) Diamante by Aurora — $1.28 Million

-A pen so exclusive that only one is created every year, the Diamante is encrusted with more than 30 carats of, well, diamonds on a solid platinum barrel.
-It’s also topped with an even larger diamond and has a nib of 18-carat gold.
-The discerning purchaser can also have the pen emblazoned with the family coat of arms, a signature or a portrait.
-There is no set price for the pen, but the best estimate is $1.28 million.
+A pen so exclusive that Aurora only makes one every year.
+30 carats of diamonds rest on The Diamante’s solid platinum barrel.
+It’s topped with an even larger diamond, and has a nib of 18-carat gold.
+A discerning purchaser can get their pen emblazoned with their family coat of arms, a signature, or a portrait.
+The pen has no set price, but the best estimate is $1.28 million.

 5) Mystery Masterpiece by Montblanc and Van Cleef and Arpels — $730,000

-The collaboration behind the creation of the Mystery Masterpiece required more than a year and a half of efforts by skilled artisans and was available with 30 carats of encrusted gems in your choice of three variations: rubies, sapphires or emeralds.
+The collaboration behind the creation of the Mystery Masterpiece required more than a year and a half of efforts by skilled artisans.
+It was available with 30 carats of encrusted gems in your choice of three variations: rubies, sapphires or emeralds.
 Each edition also featured more than 800 diamond accents.
-Only three units of each variation were ever made, and the selling price was an eye-popping $730,000 for each pen.
+Only three units of each variation were ever made, and they sold for an eye-popping $730,000 per pen.

 6) Fifth Avenue Rollerball and Fountain Pens — $2,400

 S.T.
-Dupont created fewer than 2,000 of these handsome lacquer-coated brown and taupe writing instruments.
-Both the rollerball and fountain pen editions of these pens also feature a gold and silver overlay and a striking globe design.
-Be prepared to drop $2,400 if you want one for yourself.
+Dupont created fewer than 2,000 of these lacquer-coated brown and taupe writing instruments.
+Both the rollerball and fountain pen editions of these pens feature gold and silver overlay and a striking globe design.
+Want one?
+Get ready to drop $2,400.

 7) The Four Seasons Pen — $36,000

-This 18-carat gold fountain pens change color to reflect the changes in seasons: green for spring, red for summer, brown for fall and gray for winter.
-There were only 33 units of this model ever created.
-Each pen carried a $36,000 original asking price.
-The cost would be higher now – if you can locate one for sale.
+This 18-carat gold fountain pen changes color to reflect the changes in seasons: green for spring, red for summer, brown for fall and gray for winter.
+There were only 33 Four Seasons Pens ever created.
+Each carried a $36,000 original asking price.
+But the cost would be higher now – if you can find one available for sale.